vancleve/BIO580-DWVR/README.md

   directories begin simply the name of the file or subdirectory of the current directory (I use relative directories in all the course `.qmd` files).
-That is, **avoid** putting in full directories like `C:\Documents\student\R\stuff\stuff.jpg` and instead simply put `stuff.jpg` if its in the same directory as the `.qmd`.
+That is, **avoid** putting in full directories like `/home/jva38/class/week1/stuff.jpg` and instead simply put `stuff.jpg` if its in the same directory as the `.qmd` file.
 - Make sure your analyses run without errors and your `.qmd` can be compiled into a `.html` file successfully by first typing `rm(list=ls())` into the R console and then compiling the file.
-This will start your workspace from scratch and is also a good way of preventing the problem where an analysis worked when you closed R but now doesn’t when you reopen it.
+This clear your workspace of previous variables and is also a good way of preventing the problem where an analysis worked when you closed R but now doesn’t when you reopen it.